 The 3000 category contains T-shaped climbing systems.
 The plants are thus drawn up and then guided horizontally over windows and doors, on both sides.
-The vertical area of the trellises is sometimes used only for the guidance of the stem, which often remains leafless... then only one rope/cable is needed there.
-Roses, grapevines and clematis love several parallel lines (of rope), but climbers like wisteria rather require one-rope/cable systems to prevent entanglement.
+The vertical area of the trellises is sometimes used only for the guidance of the trunk, which often remains leafless... then only one wire rope is needed there.
+Roses, grapevines, and clematis love several parallel lines (of rope), but climbers like wisteria rather require one-rope systems to prevent entanglement.
 Some plants, particularly twining types, come into the horizontal position only with increased effort; T-shaped systems are therefore only suitable in certain conditions.
 Learn more in the climbing plants and planning sections.